 Sedation can be injected into your vein through a cannula.
-The sedation will make you feel drowsy and relaxed but will not make you unconscious.
-You will be aware of your surroundings and will still be able to hear what is said to you and will be able to follow simple instructions during the procedure.
+The sedation will make you feel drowsy and relaxed but may not make you unconscious.
+You will be in a state called 'conscious sedation' which means that you may still hear what is said to you and may be able to follow simple instructions during the procedure.
+If your appointment is in theatre you may have deeper sedation given by an anaesthetist.

 Sedation makes it unlikely that you will remember anything about the procedure.
-When the procedure has ended, you will be taken to the recovery area for about 1 hour.
+When the procedure has ended, you will be taken to the recovery area for about one hour.